 You’ve spent months vetting potential vendors, participating in demos, selecting a partner, and preparing your learning and development team for the rollout.
 Now, it’s time to implement your new LMS.
 Don’t let obstacles ruin your plan to unveil a great LMS.
 Here are seven tips to ensure a smooth, successful LMS implementation.

 1. Stick to your Plan

 Your plan should also keep your “why” at the front of your mind.
 When facing hurdles, remember why you decided to implement a new LMS in the first place.
-We assign a dedicated project manager, learning solutions advisor, and technical support specialist to each client to ensure that we stick closely to clients’ plan, timeline, and “why”.
-We also provide project management software to allow for constant project tracking and communication.
+We assign a dedicated project manager, learning solutions advisor, and technical support specialist to each client to ensure that we stick closely to their plan, timeline, and “why”.

 2. Clean your Data